apache/spark/docs/building-spark.md

     ./python/run-tests --python-executables=python --modules=pyspark-sql

-**Note:** You can also run Python tests with an sbt build, provided your assembly JAR includes hive support.
+**Note:** You can also run Python tests with an sbt build, provided you built with hive support.

 # Spark Tests in Maven